About Us

 The Story Behind The Name "Punyah Yoga"

 When the founders of Punyah Yoga decided to open a yoga shala in Rishikesh, they had quite a brainstorming session!
 What would be the perfect name for the shala?
-There were many different ideas on the table and weeks went by as they discussed the merits of different options.
+There were many different ideas on the table, and weeks went by as they discussed the merits of each.
 But when the word Punyah was brought up one day, it was immediately seen as the perfect fit.

 In India, the word punyah is very common.
 Most parents will say it to their children every day.
-When they are going to visit a temple, or do a puja ceremony, or are fasting for a purpose - they will say that they are doing punyah karma.
-It can also be used while engaging in service, prayer, or charity work.
+When going to visit a temple, perform a puja ceremony, or fast for a spiritual purpose—they’ll often say they are doing punyah karma.
+It’s also used when engaging in service, prayer, or charity work.

 In the end, we decided to name our yoga shala Punyah Yoga so that we can dedicate ourselves to supremely pure yoga practice and eminently pure yoga teachings.
-We can all aspire to have punyah karma, punyah thoughts, and punyah actions.
-By naming the shala this way, we strive to be capable to carry the weight of this word.
+We aspire to have punyah karma, punyah thoughts, and punyah actions.
+By naming the shala this way, we accept the responsibility of embodying the depth of this word.

-Here at Punyah Yoga, we all believe in conscious thinking and mindful living.
-From the organic vegan/vegetarian food we prepare to the design of the yoga shala, we have made conscious efforts so that all who enter the doors of Punyah Yoga feel at home.
-May you join us here at Punyah Yoga shala, in our clean and spiritual space, and feel the energies we work to instil in this place.
+Here at Punyah Yoga, we believe in conscious thinking and mindful living.
+From the organic vegan/vegetarian food we prepare to the design of the yoga shala, we’ve made conscious efforts so that all who enter Punyah Yoga feel at home.
+May you join us here in our clean and spiritual space and experience the energy we strive to infuse into this place.

 sandeep-kumar